threefoldtech/0-db/README.md

 ## CHECK
 Check internally if the data is corrupted or not.
 A CRC check is done internally.
 Returns 1 if integrity is validated, 0 otherwise.

+## SCAN
+Walk forward over a dataset (namespace).

+- If `SCAN` is called without argument, it returns the first key (first in time) available in the dataset.
+- If `SCAN` is called with an argument, it returns the next key after the argument.

+If the dataset is empty, or you reach the end of the chain, `-No more data` is returned.

+If you provide a non-existing (or deleted) key as argument, `-Invalid index` is returned.

+Otherwise, an array (like redis `SCAN`) is returned.
+Only the first item is relevant, and it's the next key expected.

+By calling `SCAN` with each time the key responded on the previous call, you can walk forward a complete dataset.

+## RSCAN
+Same as scan, but backward (last-to-first key)

 ## NSNEW
 Create a new namespace.
 Only admin can do this.